MSCA-COMPOSE/Compression-of-turbulent-flow-data-through-an-extended-space-time-correlation/README.md

 ## Public dataset

-The input dataset used in this study — the velocity snapshots, grid and sequence file for the controlled-diffusion-airfoil cascade — is openly archived on Zenodo at [https://doi.org/10.5281/zenodo.19481070](https://doi.org/10.5281/zenodo.19481070).
+A reduced public test case — velocity snapshots, grid and sequence file for the controlled-diffusion-airfoil cascade — is openly archived on Zenodo at [https://doi.org/10.5281/zenodo.19481070](https://doi.org/10.5281/zenodo.19481070).
+It allows the full workflow to be run end to end on a small dataset; it is not the full DNS database analysed in the associated manuscript.
 The `FLOW/` directory documents the expected input layout and how to point the workflow at the downloaded data (see `FLOW/README.md`).

 ## Installation on an HPC system